byterubpay/byterub-site/_posts/2017-06-04-logs-for-the-Kovri-dev-meeting-held-on-2017-06-04.md

 **\<anonimal>** Ok, moving on
 **\<anonimal>** 3.
 Status of [96boards.org OpenHours showcase for Kovri / ByteRub](https://github.com/byterubpay/meta/issues/46)
 **\<rehrar>** Typing
-**\<rehrar>** Redesigned the getmonero.org custom framework, have semi-started a translation campaign, made a document on how to add and edit pages and translate them, and have done intermittent testing since then, and added a few more languages upon request.
+**\<rehrar>** Redesigned the getbyterub.org custom framework, have semi-started a translation campaign, made a document on how to add and edit pages and translate them, and have done intermittent testing since then, and added a few more languages upon request.
 **\<anonimal>** Cool cool.
-How's the monero site coming along so we know when you can do a kovri FFS?
+How's the byterub site coming along so we know when you can do a kovri FFS?
 **\<rehrar>** Leaving Russia tomorrow.
 Will be a 40 hour process getting home and the past week was spending time with wife's family since don't know when I'll be back.
 But pages are being made, and I hope to have it done in less than three weeks.
 **\<anonimal>** Ok, sounds great.
 Safe travels.
 **\<rehrar>** For the Kovri FFS I would like a full list of things desired from me so I can put it in all at once.
 It'd be best so as not to have "oh wait this too" after funded and started.